Tom's Guide Verdict

 If you subscribe to YouTube TV, a Live tab will also appear in the top menu, which will display shows currently airing through that service.
 And the Library tab will display the content you’ve purchased or rented from Google, as well as DVR content from YouTube TV.

 Sub-categories on the home page include Top Picks for You based on your viewing history from the streaming services you’ve linked, Trending on Google, and Recommended Videos based on what you’ve watched on YouTube.

 If you long-press on a thumbnail, you can see the services on which it’s streaming, watch a trailer (if applicable), save to a Watchlist, rate it, and view additional details.

 Considering my viewing tastes are vastly different than my wife’s, I like that you can add multiple Google accounts to the device.
 I won’t get recommendations for Gilmore Girls, and she won’t get the Fast & Furious franchise popping up on her screen.

-The device can stream content at resolutions up to 4K/60 fps, and supports HDR, including HDR10, HDR10+ and Dolby Vision.
+The device can stream content at resolutions up to 4K/60 fps, and supports HDR, including HDR10, HDR10+ and recently gained support for Dolby Vision as well.
 Audio-wise, it supports Dolby Digital, Dolby Digital Plus, and Dolby Atmos.

-During my time testing the Chromecast with Google TV, I found it to be fast and responsive, and delivered excellent video quality.
+During my time testing the Chromecast with Google TV 4K, I found it to be fast and responsive, and delivered excellent video quality.
 It was connected via Wi-Fi to a Netgear Orbi satellite, which was about five feet away, and plugged into a Vizio M60-C3 4K HDTV.

 I was impressed with the details and colors when streaming Star Wars: The Rise of Skywalker from Disney Plus, videos from YouTube, and more.
 In almost every case the stream started up in high definition; in the rare instances where it didn’t, it resolved itself usually within a minute.